tronku/Evento/README.md

 # Evento
-Evento - All events at one place
+Evento - All events at one place.
-One stop for all events and workshops organized by various college societies.
-The app is currently based in JSSATE, Noida.
+One stop destination for all the events and informative workshops organized by various socities/clubs of the college.
+The app is currently functional for JSSATE,NOida.
 It is developed by DSC-JSS.

 Basic features -
 1. List of upcoming events/workshops
 2. List of past events/workshops
-3. Filter events on the basis of societies
+3. Filter events on the basis of societies organising them
 4. Set reminders of events in local calendar
 5. Events will be added by societies' admins through a web portal